dive-be/eloquent-super/README.md

 # Eloquent Super
-Lightweight MTI (Multi Table Inheritance) support for Eloquent models.
+Lightweight MTI (Multiple Table Inheritance) support for Eloquent models.

 ⚠️ Minor releases of this package may cause breaking changes as it has no stable release yet.

-## What is "Multi Table Inheritance"?
+## What is "Multiple Table Inheritance"?

 MTI allows one to have separate database tables for each "sub class" that shares a common "super class".